jlesquembre/autopilot/docs/source/intro.rst

 at `XDG_CONFIG_HOME/autopilot/config.yml` (or `~/.config/autopilot/config.yml`
 if `XDG_CONFIG_HOME` is not defined).
 You can override just some of the options.
-For every option, the logic is to look for the option in the user config file, if it's not there, search in autopilot default configuration, and if the option has an empty value, try to get the value from the system.
+For every option, the logic is to look for the option in the user configuration file, if it's not there, search in autopilot default configuration, and if the option has an empty value, try to get the value from the system.

 An example of a custom configuration file: